BigBlue92/Grocery-List/README.md

 # Grocery-List
-A python program to track groceries
+An object oriented interactive Python program to track groceries